 For SAMPol, the final step is the insertion of the Wollaston_00 in the beam.
 The template always saves the final acquisition image.
 Since the J filter and the Wollaston are in the same filter wheel, SAMPOL observations with the J broad-band are not possible.
-Chopping and Mp observations are also not possible.

 This template can be followed by either NACO_sam_obs_GenericOffset or NACO_sampol_obs_GenericOffset.